 By the way, I sometimes ask myself: would I go to Nicole’s place in Germany if not this blog?
 Would I be so determined to explore every painful avenue of my own mind if not the fact that I want to describe the experience?
 I sometimes feel that this blog is what really keeps me going…

-6. The Selfishness Problem.
+6. The Entitlement Level.

 Believe it or not, this still wasn’t the end of my mental health issues!
-There were two other layers of the problem left to solve.
+There were more layers of the problem left to solve.
 Yet another issue was the fact that as much as I negotiate deals for other people like a lioness, I don’t fight for myself well enough.
 Not even close.

 I never use elbows, unless I have to help someone.
 In general, I am a strong advisor.
 Quite magically, people around me land good jobs, become millionaires, get married, and travel to places they dreamed of.
 But when I try to help myself, I always fail.
 I would just give away everything for free and stay quiet when I want something.
 I recently wrote a separate article on this topic entitled “On Being Selfish.”